neo-technology/neo4j-pks/user-guide/USER-GUIDE.md

 new pods are mostly caught up before entering the cluster, and the "catch-up" process is minimal both in terms of time spent and load placed on the rest of the cluster.

 Because of the data intensive nature of any database, careful planning before scaling is highly recommended.
-Storage allocation for each new node is also needed; as a result, when scaling the database, the kubernetes cluster will create new persistent volume claims and GCE volumes.
+Storage allocation for each new node is also needed; as a result, when scaling the database, the kubernetes cluster will create new persistent volume claims and volumes.

 Because Neo4j's configuration is different in single-node mode (dbms.mode=SINGLE) you should not scale a deployment if it was initially set to 1 coreServer.
 This will result in multiple independent